frankois944/kmp-mvvm-exploration/README.md

 * ### SwiftUI SKIE observable (iOS14 and earlier)

-[Example with a custom SKIE](https://github.com/frankois944/kmp-mvvm-exploration/blob/main/iosApp/iosApp/SwiftUI/MyFirstScreenWithSkieIOS14.swift), a copy of SKIE `collect` method with extra parameters.
+[Example with a customized SKIE](https://github.com/frankois944/kmp-mvvm-exploration/blob/main/iosApp/iosApp/SwiftUI/MyFirstScreenWithSkieIOS14.swift), a copy of SKIE `collect` methods which use the `.onAppear` SwiftUI modifier.

 This approach is using the [SKIE Flow capability](https://skie.touchlab.co/features/flows) and reproduce the [SKIE flows for SwiftUI](https://skie.touchlab.co/features/flows-in-swiftui)